dipscope/TypeManager.TS/README.md

 }
 ```

 Public `convert` method receives a property name as it declared in a class.
-You have to call internal `Fn.words` function on it which will split property name into array of the words.
+You have to call internal `getWords` function on it which will split property name into array of the words.
 In the `reduce` function you can combine this words to whatever string you want.
 When you are finished with definitions you have to register custom naming convention for a `TypeManager`.

 ```typescript
 import { TypeManager } from '@dipscope/type-manager';